 If you are going to various events or even listen to musical soirees and watch plays, the chances of you doing well is often high.
 There is a rush of good hormones that make us happy in various ways.
 A new device or even a new car may just be an ordinary vehicle we own.
 We should be able to experience various things in our lifetime.
 Traveling escapades are the best way to forget the mundane life we are in.
 The new memory, according to researchers makes us happy and helps get past our lives.

-Gilovich suggests people get to be happy by spending money on art exhibits, outdoor activities and learning new skills along with traveling.
+Gilovich suggests people get to be happy by spending money on art exhibits, outdoor activities and learning new skills along with travelling.
 According to the studies conducted by him in the Easterlin paradox, people feel happy when money buys those experiences and events.
 Initially, products offered a lot of happiness.
 With time, people’s satisfaction with things went down and the satisfaction on experiences went up.

 In fact, it was counter intuitive that something of a physical object could not keep a person happy for a long period of time.

 But once-and-done experiences did make people happy for longer times.
 While happiness from material purchases diminishes from time to time, experiences gradually become part of our identity.
+This is why you should invest more on experiences.

 Another study carried out by Gilovich found that happy people are often those who are rested and well traveled.
 It is just not about financial investments but about long term, impactful experiences in their lives that make the happy.